williamlmao/notion-on-next/README.md

 ## Installation

+> **INFO**
-> If you want to get started even faster, check out the [notion-on-next-starter](https://github.com/williamlmao/notion-on-next-starter) repo.
-It's a Next.js project that is already set up with notion-on-next.
+> You will need to create your own Next app to use this repo.
+If you want to get started faster, check out the [notion-on-next-starter](https://github.com/williamlmao/notion-on-next-starter) repo.

 - Assumes you already have a Next.js project set up.
 If you don't [see here](https://beta.nextjs.org/docs/installation).
 - `npm i notion-on-next`